Diadri12/Credential-Validation-System/README.md

-# SD1-COURSEWORK
+# An Credential Validation System using Python Programming Language
-The following repository contains all the documents pertaining to the Software Development 1 Course Work
+The aobve system takes in Student Marks and displays the status of the student's credentials(Pass,Fail,Defer).